A beautiful, small-batch slice of layer cake with an easy 3-ingredient frosting that can be made in under one hour!

 For the cake

 - 1/2 cup all-purpose flour

 - 1/4 teaspoons baking powder

-- 1/4 teaspoons salt
+- 1/4 teaspoon kosher salt

 - 2 tablespoons milk

-- 2 tablespoons yogurt
+- 2 tablespoons plain Greek or regular yogurt

 - 2 tablespoons vegetable oil

 - 1/2 cup plain Greek or regular yogurt

 - 2-3 tablespoons granulated sugar or other sweetener